gvwilson/thirdbit/src/fiction/makers-return/index.md

 ## Chapter 14: Left Behind (Violet)

 Once,
-many waking cycles ago,
-André had messaged Violet privately to tell her that he had found a secret game tucked away in a hidden corner of virtual.
+so long ago that Violet could only half remember it, André had messaged her to say that he had found a secret game tucked away in a forgotten corner of virtual.
-"It's pretty scary," he had said with relish.
+"It's v scary," he had said with relish.
-"Maybe too scary for for you."
+"Maybe 2 scary 4 you."

 Of course,
-that meant she had to try it out, so the next time Captain Leung was busy overseeing repairs she visualized the coordinates André had given her, opened the door that appeared, and stepped into chaos.
+that meant she had to try it out, so the next time Captain Leung was busy overseeing repairs she visualized the coordinates André had given her, opened the door that appeared in her mind, and stepped into a nightmare.

-It was night.
+It was dark.
 People were rushing around,
-shouting orders or trying to find one another.
+shouting orders or trying to find one another or figure out what was going on.
-Some were carrying equipment or weapons.
+Some carried equipment or weapons.
-Others had children in their arms.
+Others had infants in their arms.
-Behind them all,
-gray curved walls stretched into the sky, except somehow she knew that they were walls, they were the hulls of arks waiting to be launched into space.
+Gray curved walls stretched into the sky behind them, except somehow she knew that they weren't walls, they were the hulls of arks waiting to be launched into space.

-A siren started blaring.
+A siren began whooping.
 "They've broken through!" someone yelled.
-Two women in exoskeletons just in front of Violet hugged awkwardly.
+Two women in exoskeletons in front of Violet hugged awkwardly.
-One donned her helmet and raised a forked lightning gun to her shoulder as the other hurried away with long mechanical strides.
+One donned her helmet and raised a forked lightning gun to her shoulder as the other picked up a couple of protesting children and hurried away with long mechanical strides.

-The woman who had stayed managed to fire half a dozen shots before the bots reached her.
+The woman who had stayed managed to fire a dozen shots before the bots reached her.

-Violet screamed and flipped out of the game, then lay in her pod until she stopped shaking.
+Violet screamed and flipped back into the real, then lay in her pod until she stopped shaking.
-She never tried to find the game again because some part of her knew that it wasn't actually a game.
+She never tried to find the sim again because some part of her knew that it wasn't actually a sim.
 She never spoke about it to André, either, and he never asked.

-When the misshapen bot with tentacles for arms stepped into the underground room, Violet thought for a moment that she had somehow fallen back into that game.
+When the misshapen bot with tentacles for arms stepped into the underground room, Violet thought for a moment that she had somehow fallen back into that sim.
-"I should have known it would be you," it said to Sindy in a tone that reminded her of André at his meanest.
+"I should have known it would be you," it said to Sindy with a sneer that reminded her of André at his meanest.

 "Z40!
 Attack!"
 Violet ordered, pointing.

 The combat bot didn't move.
-The newcomer snickered.
+The newcomer sniggered.
 "I'm afraid your friend is *my* friend now.
 Its firewall was an antique,
 but its parts are in excellent condition."